Devco-Morkjebla/Chrome_extension-/README.md

-# To_Do_List
+# Chrome_extension
-A to do list made in JS where you can add tasks that need to be done
+A chrome extension in which people can save tabs/links and other data that might be important